SSR Annual Meeting Child Caregiving Grant

 • The main criteria will be the quality of the application; however, in an effort to align with the SSR strategic plan, the selection committee will also consider areas of interest, regions of the world, and species of interest in their selection.

-To avoid a potential conflict of interest, members of the SSR Grant Committee will recuse themselves from review of any proposal that involves their institutions of employment or has a conflict of interest.
-(See the NIH conflict of interest rules here).
+To avoid a potential conflict of interest, members of the SSR Grant Committee will recuse themselves from review of any proposal that involves their institutions of employment or has a conflict of interest (https://grants.nih.gov/grants/peer/NIH_Conflict_of_Interest_Rules.pdf).
+Grant award notifications will be made at the Annual Meeting and funding will be dispersed shortly afterwards (August-September).

 Post-Award Requirements